Centennial Planetarium: Current status

-On 27 June 2011, the Calgary Science Centre ceased operations at the planetarium before moving to their new location in the Nose Creek valley, which opened in October of that same year.
-Since that time, the building has remained vacant.
 In March 2014, the City of Calgary agreed to work with the newly formed Contemporary Calgary - an amalgamation of the Art Gallery of Calgary, the Institute for Modern and Contemporary Art and the Museum of Contemporary Art Calgary - to turn the planetarium into an art gallery.
 The City of Calgary began renovating and upgrading the building and its facilities in 2017.
 Major new federal funding was announced in August 2019, and the new location was open to the public two days a week while work continued.

+Today the gallery hosts several exhibition spaces, a cinema/performing art space and educational spaces for outreach.
+It showcases a revolving schedule of exhibitions and events year round, including major commissions that engage the history of its Brutalist architecture and scientific past, such as Charles Stankievech's exhibition The Desert Turned to Glass.